 Ingredients to avoid

 “Alcohol, salicylic acid based and targeted acne products – these can dry out your skin,” warns Dr Om Prawarisa.
-“Especially for those who have very dry skin, Salicylic acid breaks down fats compounds in the skin which could make your skin even drier and lead to flaking.”
+“Especially for those who have very dry skin, Salicylic acid breaks down fats compounds in the skin.
+This could make your skin even drier and lead to flaking.”

 Three-step skincare regime